 Uses for natural sweeteners

 Natural sweeteners have a variety of uses both at home and in processed foods.
-They are sometimes known as added sugars because they're added to foods during processing.
-They may be used, for example, in tea and cocktails to sweeten drinks, in desserts, as pancake and waffle toppings, on cereals, and for baking.
+They are sometimes known as added sugars because they''re added to foods during processing.
+They may be used to sweeten drinks such as tea and cocktails, in desserts, as pancake and waffle toppings, on cereals, and for baking, for example.

 Possible health benefits of natural sweeteners

-Although natural sugar substitutes may seem healthier than processed table sugar, their vitamin and mineral content isn't significantly different from that of sugar.
+Although natural sugar substitutes may seem healthier than processed table sugar, their vitamin and mineral content isn''t significantly different from that of sugar.
 Honey and sugar, for instance, are nutritionally similar, and both end up in your body as glucose and fructose.
-Choose a natural sweetener based on how it tastes and its uses, rather than on its health claims, and use it sparingly.
+Choose a natural sweetener based on how it tastes and its uses, rather than on its health claims.

 Possible health concerns with natural sweeteners

 So-called natural sweeteners are generally safe.
-But there's no health advantage to consuming any type of added sugar.
-And consuming too much added sugar, even natural sweeteners, can lead to health problems, such as tooth decay, poor nutrition, weight gain and increased triglycerides.
+But there''s no health advantage to consuming added sugar of any type.
+And consuming too much added sugar, even natural sweeteners, can lead to health problems such as tooth decay, poor nutrition, weight gain and increased triglycerides.
 Also, be aware that honey can contain small amounts of bacterial spores that can produce botulism toxin.
-Because of that, honey shouldn't be given to children younger than than 1 year old.
+Because of that, honey shouldn''t be given to children less than 1 year old.

 Moderation is key with sugar substitutes

 When choosing sugar substitutes, it pays to be a savvy consumer.
 Get informed and look beyond the hype.
-While artificial sweeteners and sugar substitutes may help with weight management, they aren't a magic bullet and should be used only in moderation.
-If you use sugar substitutes to save calories, be careful not to eat higher calorie foods as a reward for the calories you saved.
+While artificial sweeteners and sugar substitutes may help with weight management, they aren''t a magic bullet and should be used only in moderation.